-Black women represent roughly 6% of all federally incarcerated female prisoners, but only 3.1% of Canada’s overall female population (aged 15 and older) according to the Office of the Correctional Investigator.
+Black women in Canada represent roughly 6% of all federally incarcerated female prisoners, but only 3.1% of Canada’s overall female population (aged 15 and older) according to the Office of the Correctional Investigator.

 The month of February has been set aside to commemorate Black History.

 In recent years, Black people have been reflecting on our history while visioning the future of Blackness and in 2017, I had the privilege to sit down with five incredible Black women to discuss being Black in Canada.
 My guests Adeline Bird and Alexa Joy discussed “What is Black Space?”, Anthonia Ogundele and Stephanie Allen discussed “Are there any Black people in Vancouver?”
 Recognition, Honouring, Access and Inclusion, and my co-worker, Theresa Thomas, Woman’s Counsellor at BWSS presented her work titled “Standing on Points of Power – Self-Possession for Black Women”.
 Please listen here for a revealing and insightful conversation.

 Violence against Black Women and Girls is largely rendered invisible in Canada.
 In the era of Me Too, where Black women are still struggling to have the ways gendered violence disproportionately affects Black women recognized and we understand at BWSS that by not prioritizing sexual assault, domestic violence and other forms of gender discrimination against Black women is a mistake combined with the high rates of violence against Black Trans Women.